RubricLab/tokenmaxx/README.md

 tokenmaxx runs a loopback proxy that reads the active account on every request and injects its credential, so a switch lands on the very next request, even mid-turn, with your clients running unmodified.
+Each account stays exactly what it is: its own login, its own billing, its own limits, enforced by the provider as always.
 Credentials stay in the macOS Keychain; nothing but opaque references touches disk.

 ## The dashboard